How To: Ride at Night - Rookie To Rider

 Adapting to the Dark

 Judging corners can be a different ball game at night.
 In general, good practice is to focus on the lines on the road to help guide you.
-But in circumstances where you can’t see the lines, it’s better to slow down and give your eyes a few extra seconds to adjust, assess the corner and get around it safely.
+In circumstances where you can’t see the lines, it’s better to slow down and give your eyes a few extra seconds to adjust, assess the corner and get around it safely.